-Stock options
+Stock Options

-The Company is authorized to grant to directors, employees and consultants up to 20% of the issued and outstanding common stock of the Company.
-Under the plan, the exercise price of each option equals the market price, less any applicable discounts, of the Company's stock as calculated on the date of grant.
+The Company is authorized to grant to directors, employees and consultants up to 20% of the issued and outstanding capital stock of the Company.
+Under the plan, the exercise price of each option equals the market price, less any applicable discounts of the Company's stock as calculated on the date of grant.
 The options can be granted for a maximum term of 5 years.

-As at September 30, 2012, the following incentive stock options were outstanding:
+As at December 31, 2012, the following incentive stock options were outstanding: